xhemals/MealPlanning/README.md

 # [Meal Planning](MealPlanning/views.py)

 This is a Django application that allows users to create a meal plan and view events on a calendar.
-The app has three main functions:
+The app has three main views:

 - `index`: The main landing page, which displays a form for users to input a start date for their meal plan.
 - `planning`: A form for users to input details about a specific meal, including the date and who will be eating.
+This view also includes a `MealView` class-based view that displays a detailed page for a specific meal, using the `meal_detail.html` template.
 - `done`: A page that is displayed when the meal planning process is complete.

 The `mealPersons` dictionary maps integers to names, and the `suffix` function is used to add the appropriate suffix to a day of the month (e.g. 1st, 2nd, 3rd).
-The `gCalendar` module is used for interacting with a calendar API, and has functions for viewing events, finding the furthest event in the future, and adding events to the calendar.
+The `gCalendar` module is used for interacting with a calendar API, and has functions for creating and viewing events, finding the furthest event in the future, and adding events to the calendar.

+The app also includes a `Meal` model that stores information about a specific meal, including the date, meal type, and who will be eating.

 ## Getting Started